Pcdejong/Datalogic-Android-Stage/README.md

 # Xtralogic config files (4.9)
 Xtralogic config file (xtralogic-config.xml) that is found in the root (or config folder) will be automaticly copied to the right folder of the device.
 For more info and an example file see the MDM section in the documenation: https://www.xtralogic.com/remote-desktop-client-documentation/

+# Glink config files (5.0)
+Glink config file (config.glinki) that is found in the root (or config folder) will be automaticly copied to the right folder of the device.
+Since there are VT, 5250 and 3270 versions the file will search which version is installed and copy to the correct version (If multiple versions are installed this will problably not work)

 # Scan2Deploy Studio files (4.1)
 With Scan2Deploy Studio 1.5 it is now possible to store files locally on your device.
 With this file you can now copy and install these projects over usb.
 For instance in pre-sales projects where a Scan2Deploy studio server is